 Frequently Asked Questions:

-If you have question that is not yet covered by this FAQ, please contact me at: email@example.com
+If you have a question that is not yet covered by this FAQ, please contact me at: firstname.lastname@example.org

 Wider explanation to methods, products and techniques I use can also be found on my BLOG.